 In 1999, Chrysler and Daimler merged to form Daimler/Chrysler LLC and position themselves for global reach and growth of both companies’ products.

 In May of 2000, VerHage Motors purchased vacant property north of 7th street for future expansion from Mammoth.

-In March 2003, the renovation and expansion of the dealership’s showroom & customer lounge was completed including upgrades to all utilities to better serve customers and be more energy efficient.
+In March 2003, the renovation and expansion of the dealership’s showroom & customer lounge were completed including upgrades to all utilities to better serve customers and be more energy-efficient.

 In June 2009, Chrysler left 789 dealers behind in bankruptcy including VerHage Chrysler and the other dealer franchisees in the Holland market.
 VerHage Motors continued in business as a used car dealer with the addition of consignment and used Harley Davidson Motorcycles.